 Our region isn’t immune to this terrible trend; in fact, we’re above the national average.
 Between 2008 and 2012, there were nearly 500 murders in Allegheny County – nearly 100 a year.
 With a population of 1¼ million people, that gives us a murder rate of roughly 8 murders per 100,000 people – and 7 out of 8 murders in Allegheny County are carried out with firearms.

-The tragic elementary school shootings in Newtown Connecticut have brought gun safety issues to the forefront of our public debate recently.
-Once again, our region is no stranger to such horrendous incidents.
-In fact, over the last 13 years, we’ve had 5 mass shootings in southwestern Pennsylvania – two in 2000, two in 2009, and one in 2012.
+The Washington Navy Yard shootings have brought gun safety issues to the forefront of our public debate again.
+Our region is no stranger to such tragic events.
+In fact, since 2000, we’ve had 5 mass shootings in southwestern Pennsylvania – two in 2000, two in 2009, and one in 2012.
 16 people died as a result, and 17 people were wounded.
 At least 4 of the 5 shooters were mentally ill, and at least 3 shooters had multiple weapons.
 The shooters are all either dead or on Death Row, but many of our friends and neighbors still bear the scars, physical and/or mental, of those attacks.

 Such a high number of deaths and injuries isn’t inevitable.
 I firmly believe that there are policies the federal government can adopt to reduce the number of homicides committed in our country each year, and I am working actively in Congress to have them enacted into law.

 For example, I am a cosponsor of the following gun safety bills: